Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/epic/epic-magic-items-1.md

 *Caster Level:* 21st; *Prerequisites:* Craft Magic Arms and Armor, Craft Epic Magic Arms and Armor, *acid fog; Market Price: +*6 bonus.

+### Anarchic Power
-**Anarchic Power:** This weapon is chaos-aligned and thus bypasses the corresponding damage reduction.
+This weapon is chaos-aligned and thus bypasses the corresponding damage reduction.
 When a weapon of anarchic power strikes a lawful target, this power deals +3d6 points of bonus chaotic damage to the target, and the target gains one negative level (Fortitude DC 23 to